patryk-tech/django-graphql-jwt/examples/vue-apollo/README.md

 ### Running

-Open the example
 Run `docker-compose up`.

+Be sure to apply Django migrations (`python manage.py migrate`) inside the Django container, and to install NPM packages (`yarn install`) inside the Vue container.

 The project should then be available on [http://localhost:10232](http://localhost:10232), and the GraphiQL interface should be available on [http://localhost:10233/graphql/](http://localhost:10233/graphql/).

 You may change the ports in the `docker-compose.yml` file, but in that case, you should also change it in `vue/quasar.conf.js`, under `devServer.public`, and in `django/apolloex/settings.py`, under `CORS_ORIGIN_WHITELIST`.

-Be sure to apply Django migrations (`python manage.py migrate`) inside the Django container.
+### Querying with cURL

+You can use the `curl` client, assuming it is installed, to query GraphQL.

+    curl -d '{"query": "query { hello }"}' -H 'Content-Type: application/json' http://localhost:10233/graphql/